anumehashukla/wayfaringuniverse/_posts/Astronomy/2021-01-12-comet-neowise.md

 <br>

 ---
-For those of you who are planning to observe this celestial splendor, look for Venus in the eastern sky, which is easy to spot being the brightest :)<br>
+For those of you eager to witness this celestial spectacle, keep your gaze fixed on the eastern horizon to locate Venus, the most radiant point in the celestial tapestry :)

-Look towards the left, there is a bright star Capella, Neowise will be below it.
-It is very much visible to the naked eye.
-<br><br>
+Now, shift your attention to the left, where the luminous star Capella graces the heavens.
+Just below Capella, you'll find Neowise, a celestial visitor easily discernible without the aid of telescopes or binoculars.

-Note it will become visible in the evening sky after July 12.
-Look towards the northwestern sky about an hour after sunset; it just sits below the big dipper.
+Note that Neowise will become visible in the evening sky starting from July 12 onwards.
+Approximately an hour after sunset, direct your gaze towards the northwestern sky, and you'll spot it nestled just beneath the constellation of the Big Dipper.

 ![]({{site.data.settings.basic_settings.cdn_url}}/astronomy/cometneowise/cometneowise.jpg)
 *<center class="image-caption">C/2020 F3</center>*
 <br>

-If not using binoculars or small scopes, it will be more easier to locate the comet pre-dawn(around 4:30ish) since the sky would be darker.
+If you're not using binoculars or small scopes, finding the comet will be even easier during the pre-dawn hours, around 4:30 AM, as the sky will be darker and provide better visibility.

 ![]({{site.data.settings.basic_settings.cdn_url}}/astronomy/cometneowise/cometneowisedusk.jpg){: .portrait-image}
 <br>